Yamlr Configuration Guide

 Q: Can I ignore a rule for just one specific line or block?

 A: Currently, Yamlr supports file-level or project-level ignores.
-Inline comment-based ignores (e.g., # yamlr:ignore) are on the roadmap.
+Inline comment-based ignores (e.g., # yamlr:ignore) are (Coming Soon).

 Q: Does Yamlr support ignoring specific YAML documents in a multi-doc file?